etan-status/pureth-annotated-spec/docs/filter-maps.en.md

 ## Filter rows

-Within each of the rows of the filter map, one can visualize that the full [`MAP_WIDTH`](https://eips.ethereum.org/EIPS/eip-7745#proposed-constants) is further subdivided into [`VALUES_PER_MAP`](https://eips.ethereum.org/EIPS/eip-7745#proposed-constants) groups of 256 bits (32 bytes) each.
+Within each of the rows of the filter map, one can visualize that the full [`MAP_WIDTH`](https://eips.ethereum.org/EIPS/eip-7745#proposed-constants) is further subdivided into [`VALUES_PER_MAP`](https://eips.ethereum.org/EIPS/eip-7745#proposed-constants) groups of 8 bits (1 byte) each.
 For each _log value_ index, the corresponding bit is set in the corresponding group, i.e., _log value_ index 0 sets a bit within `0 ..< 256`, _log value_ index 1 sets a bit within `256 ..< 512`, and so on.
 Therefore, there cannot be any collisions where a bit is set multiple times.

 The [_log value_](./log-value-index.md#log-values) itself, namely the `address` or an individual `topic`, is then used to determine the exact bit position within the group.
 Vice versa, this means that if a different bit is set than the one pertaining to any given query that the corresponding [log entry](./log-value-index.md#log-entries) is irrelevant and, hence, does not have to be sent.